WeaverFi/api/CONTRIBUTING.md

 Most of the API's functionality comes from WeaverFi's SDK.
 That repository can be found [here](https://github.com/CookieTrack-io/weaverfi).

-If you'd like to contribute to something specific with regards to the API, feel free to create a new issue, or get in touch with other contributors through our [Discord server](https://discord.com/invite/DzADcq7y75).
+If you'd like to contribute to something specific with regards to the API, feel free to create a new issue, PR, or get in touch with other contributors through our [Discord server](https://discord.com/invite/DzADcq7y75).

 ## Reporting Bugs